modyo/modyo-docs/docs/guides/content/public-api-reference.md

   `.../entries?fields.color[has][]=red&fields.color[has][]=black`
 - IN: equivalente a un sql OR `.../entries?fields.color[in][]=red&fields.color[in][]=blue`
-- NIN: equivalente a un slq NOT IN `.../entries?fields.color[nin][]=red&fields.color[nin][]=blue`
+- NIN: equivalente a un sql NOT IN `.../entries?fields.color[nin][]=red&fields.color[nin][]=blue`

 ##### Orden